IIITLucknowSWEngg/CSAICSBTeam012/urd.md

 - **Investors** like Alpha Ventures need access to business performance data for making strategic decisions.
 - **Logistics Partners** like FedEx ensure timely deliveries and provide tracking updates.
 - **Payment Gateways** like RuPay process secure payments and ensure transaction safety with encryption and fraud prevention measures.

+## GPT prompts used
+- Add the introduction and summary of this document
+- Improve the language and the flow of the document
+- Anything else that should be added